Playing Sport With Hearing Loss

 Using a CIC (Completely in the Canal) or IIC (Invisible in the canal) hearing aid will work better if you are playing a contact sport.
 For something solitary like running or dancing (or even just doing an aerobics class) this type of hearing aid will also work well as it is less likely to fall out when you are jumping/running.

 This type of hearing aid is however not appropriate for all hearing losses.
-If a behind the ear hearing aid is more suited to your hearing loss, you might want to invest in something that will keep your hearing aid in your ear.
+If a behind-the-ear hearing aid is more suited to your hearing loss, you might want to invest in something that will keep your hearing aid in your ear.
 Depending on the intensity and movement of the sport you do, starting with a sports lock on your hearing aid may be sufficient.
 A sport lock is a small plastic tube attached to your hearing aids to keep it securely in the ear.
 Hearing aids often come standard with this.
-You can also use an oto-clip, which you can use to clip your hearing aids to your clothing.

 Advantages of wearing a hearing aid